Configuration Reference

 MEZITE_LOG_FORMATlog.formatLog format (json or text)

-MEZITE_AUTH_H2C-Run gRPC in h2c mode (required behind a TLS-terminating LB)
+MEZITE_AUTH_H2C-Run gRPC in h2c mode (required behind a TLS-terminating LB).
+Process-level env var read directly by mezhub at startup; not a config-file field.

 MEZITE_RECORDING_BACKENDrecording.backendRecording storage backend: local (default) or s3